India's 1st ever military tattoo, tribal dance festival gets underway | Entertainment

 - India

-The stunning display of coordination and precision during the horse show, Khukuri dance, Gatka, Mallakhamb, Kalaripayattu, Thang-ta, motorcycle display, air warrior drill, navy band and martial arts enthralled everyone.
+The stunning display of coordination and precision during the horse show, Khukuri dance, Gatka, Mallakhamb, Kalaripayattu, Thang-ta, motorcycle display, air warrior drill, navy band and martial arts enthralled the audience.

-Tribal dances from states of Arunachal Pradesh, Jharkhand, Odisha, Chhattisgarh, Kerala, Rajasthan, Jharkhand, Ladakh, Madhya Pradesh and others had the spectators swing to their beat.
-Audiences were witness to exquisite dances such as Gaddi Nati from Himachal Pradesh, Siddhi Dhamal from Gujarat, Balti Dance from Ladakh, Mangho Dance from Jammu and Kashmir and Purulia Chhau from West Bengal.

-Munda said: "Just as tribals value 'Jal, Jangal, Jameen', our armed forces fortify the country's borders and protect its assets.
-The festival pays homage to the symbiotic relationship between the armed forces and the tribal citizens."
-"Tribal people are not only protectors of nature, environment, and culture, they also play an important role in the security of the country.
-Our tribal brothers and sisters stand shoulder to shoulder with our soldiers at the border.
-When we study the freedom struggle, we must understand that history is full of valorous stories of the tribal community," he said.
+Around 20 tribal groups from different parts of the country gave traditional dance performances, including Gaurr Maria, Gaddi Nati, Siddi Dhamal, Baiga Pardhoni, Purulia, Bagurumba, Ghusadi, Balti, Lambadi, Paika, Rathwa, Budigali among others.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)